ualsg/ualsg.netlify.app/content/openings/ads/2021-04-ra-developer/index.md

 The successful applicant will be engaged on novel research lines in the context of digital twins, namely: integration of nascent data sources, initiating new means of benchmarking and quality assessment of data and workflows, and developing new use cases pertaining to building/urban/geospatial data infrastructure in the frame of smart cities.
 Positioned at the intersection of academia, industry, international organisations and government, the nature of the work is computational and practical.
-It will include implementing software tools, drafting standards, and producing data.
+It will include implementing software tools, drafting standards (e.g. advancing [CityJSON](https://www.cityjson.org)), and producing data.
 For example, the researcher will be involved in coding translation mechanisms between datasets stored in different formats and spanning different scales, crunching big / dynamic / crowdsourced / geospatial data and developing software to make use of them, and visualisation.
 A portion of the project will involve data collection, e.g. imagery and point clouds.